VXOdc/VXOdc/README.md

 ---

 ### <a href="https://physicsone.vercel.app/">**PhysicsOne**</a> — Deterministic 2D Rigid Body Physics Engine
-A real-time computational physics framework engineered completely from the ground up to address mathematical and architectural challenges in simulation without reliance on pre-built middleware.
+A real time computational physics framework engineered completely from the ground up to address mathematical and architectural challenges in simulation without reliance on pre-built middleware.

 <div align="center">
   <br>